Skip to content

 Setting Default Description

-MEM_AGENT_STORAGE_TYPE json Storage type: json (simple) or vector (AI-powered)
+MEM_AGENT_STORAGE_TYPE json Storage type: json, vector, or mem-agent

 MEM_AGENT_MODEL_PRECISION 4bit Model precision (4bit, 8bit, fp16)